dniman/tlt/README.md

 bundle install

-During the development was added the trace flag 8649 forces the query optimizer to generate a parallel plan for the same query.
+During the development was added the trace flag 8780 gives the sql optimizer more time to find the most effective (e.g. quickest) way to retrieve the data.

+After convert execute
+  exec MSS_OBJECTS_CACHE_SAVE @bUpdAll=1
+  exec MSS_OBJECTS_STRUELEM_UPDTREE @bRebuildAll = 1
+  bug 180501